MimiOnuoha/Philosophy-of-Data/week-1/semester-setup.md

 To customize the site by changing the colors for the theme, you just have to navigate to the "default.html" file in the _layouts folder and edit the `<body>` tag so that it matches the options described in the [README](https://github.com/poole/lanyon).

 ### Adding a new post
-There are two ways to add a new post.
-The first way is easier but a little limited.
+There are three ways to add a new post.
+The first two ways are easier but a little limited.
 The second way is harder but allows for more flexibility.
 Once you've added a new post, you'll want to go back and delete the old posts that came with the site, so that it is clear that it's yours.

 #### Method 1: Posting through the github site
 1. **In your repo, click on the folder that says "_posts"**